Test Scores for the COMPASS

-The COMPASS is a college placement test which is untimed and computer-adaptive in nature.
-It is taken up by the incoming freshmen during the orientation program.
+The COMPASS is a college placement test which is untimed and computer-adaptive in nature and it is taken by the incoming freshmen during the orientation program.
 The subjects tested here are Mathematics, Writing, Writing Essay, Reading and English as a Second Language.

-All the questions in this test are multiple-choice questions and pertain to the syllabus that you have studied in your high school years.
+All the questions are of that of the multiple-choice type and pertain to the syllabus that you have studied in your high school years.

-The test begins at a certain level and moves on to a level that is either more difficult or easier.
-This change in the level of the questions depends on the correctness of your answers.
-If you answer a certain number of questions with the right answer, then the next level of questions come up on your computer screen.
-On the other hand, if you answer a certain number of questions wrong, then the difficulty level of the questions decreases.
+The questions that you will face are adaptive in nature, which means that the difficulty level of these will depend on how you answer them.
+If you answer a certain number of questions correctly, then the next level of questions that will come up on your computer screen will be more difficult On the other hand, if you answer a certain number of questions wrong, then the difficulty level of the questions decreases.

-The unique feature of the COMPASS test is that there is no "passing score" in this test.
-Therefore, no student passes or fails the COMPASS test.
-The COMPASS test score is released immediately after the test.
-The COMPASS test score range is from 0 to 100.
-While 100 is the highest you can get, 0 is the lowest you can score in the test.
+One prominent feature of this exam is that you cannot pass or fail the COMPASS.
+You score is released immediately after the test and they range is from 0 to 100, where100 is the highest and 0 is the lowest you can obtain.

 Importance of COMPASS Scores

-The COMPASS test score is very important because this determines the courses you can opt for in college.
-The COMPASS scores reflect your skills, ability and knowledge level.
-The educators use these scores to advise you on the courses you can opt for.
-This early intervention would make sure that you do not take up courses that are beyond your skills level and struggle to pass the course later.
+This exam score is very important because it determines the courses you can opt for in college and they also reflect your skills, ability and knowledge level.
+Educational institutions use them to advise you on the courses you can opt for.
+This early intervention will make sure that you do not take up courses that are beyond your skills level and struggle later.

-Each college has different cutoff scores for student enrollment.
-However, top colleges have high COMPASS cutoff scores.
-A COMPASS test score between 70 and 100 is required to join a mathematics course.
-With lower scores, you would have to join remedial classes which would be a waste of time and money since it will not add to your college credits.
-In the case of the Writing section, a COMPASS test score range of 75 to 100 shows that the student possesses the writing skills required for a college level entry course.
+Each institution has different cut-off scores for student enrollment but the minimum score required for the leading colleges is very high.
+Normally, a range of 70 and 100 is required to join a mathematics course but if you have low score, you willhave to join remedial classes which would be a waste of time and money since it will not add to your college credits.
+In the case of the Writing section, arange of 75 to 100 shows that the student possesses the writing skills required for a college level entry course.

 You can retake the test if you want to improve your scores.

-Though the questions in the test pertain to what you have studied in high school, preparation is essential for the COMPASS test.
-You could start preparing by brushing up the concepts, formulae and theories that you have learnt in high school.
-Still, there are many instances where even good students have attained low COMPASS test scores because they were not completely prepared for the test.
-Many good books are available that would help you prepare for the test.
-Moreover, free online study guides and practice tests are also available which can be used for your preparation.
+Though the questions in the test pertain to what you have studied in high school, preparation is essential for it too.
+You can start preparing by brushing up the concepts, formulae and theories that you have learnt in high school.
+Still, there are many instances where even good students have attained low scores because they were not completely prepared for the test.
+Many good books are available that can help with your preparation and you will also find free online study guides and practice tests that can be used for your preparation.

-Attaining a good COMPASS test score is essential if you want to join a top college and to get the top score, you need to work hard.
-It is best that you draft a schedule and follow the schedule diligently.
-A thorough preparation for the test will make sure that you get a high score in the test.
-You must do as many practice tests as possible.
-With all this preparation, you would definitely get a good score and join a course, in a top college you dreamt of.
+Attaining a good score in COMPASS is essential if you want to join a leading college and for this you need to work hard.
+It is best that you draft a schedule and follow the same diligently.
+A thorough preparation will make sure that you get a high score and you must take as many practice tests as possible.

 Terms and Conditions